 Teachinglaw.com is an innovative, online platform designed for teaching today's law students.
 The platform integrates "traditional" legal content with interactive, engaging pedagogical methods, allowing professors to create a paperless classroom that meets today's students on their side of the laptops.
-It facilitates the use of the flipped classroom pedagogical approach where students learn about the materials at home through interactive "readings" and then apply that knowledge in the classroom through research and writing exercises.
 Teachinglaw.com presents a multi-media rich, three dimensional, online platform that incorporates traditional content, such as cases, text, and samples that students typically read in a print casebook but are now presented in an interactive, digital format.
-It is updated twice a year to account for changes in the legal profession and upgrades on the various online commercial research platforms and free web sites.
+It is updated each year to account for changes in the legal profession and upgrades on the various online commercial research platforms and free web sites.

 Diana R. Donahoe earned her B.A. from Williams College and her J.D. and L.L.M. from Georgetown University Law Center.
 After graduating magna cum laude from law school, Diana served as a law clerk on the U.S. District Court for the District of Columbia.
 After her clerkship, she was a Prettyman Fellow in the Georgetown Criminal Justice Clinic, where she represented criminal defendants and supervised law students in court.